jundalisay/spblist/content/en/faqs/spiritual.md

 - all the **realities and universes** in the multiverse
 - all the **possible** realities and universes.

-Then you assign **a single consciousness to glue all of those together** to arrive at our concept of a Supreme Entitiy.
+Then you assign **a single metaphysical consciousness to glue all of those together** to arrive at our concept of a Supreme Entitiy.
 The big problem is that Physics locks itself out of mental and metaphysical perceptions and so it forever cannot explain the cause and true nature of physical phenomena.
 This severely limits its problem-solving powers.
 {{< /l >}}